 The Nursing Home Administrator said that the “resident had been reluctant to take medications but had recently started [a new medication] due to nerve pain on the side of her face.”
 The Nursing Home Administrator said that “this made it difficult for staff to help manage her pain.”

 Do you suspect that your loved one was victimized by visitors, caregivers, employees or other residents while living at Yuma Life Care Center?
 If so, contact the Colorado nursing home neglect and abuse attorneys at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Yuma County victims of mistreatment living in long-term facilities including nursing homes in Yuma.
+Our network of attorneys fights aggressively on behalf of Yuma County victims of mistreatment living in long-term facilities including nursing homes in Yuma.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our seasoned nursing home abuse injury attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.